onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 <div id="extra-row-scroll-play" style="position: absolute; top: 0; left: 0" class="icon icon-small icon-square"><div class="icon-play"></div></div>
 </div>

-The framerate stays the same, and the big pink line is gone.
-But every once in a while, there's a thin one pixel line that bleeds through.
+The frame rate stays the same and the big pink line is gone.
+But every once in a while, a thin one pixel line bleeds through.

 ## Give me a lever long enough ##